⚠️ Illinois CICAA Applicability Check

 ⚠️

-Fine Must Be Authorized and Listed in Governing Documents
+Fine Must Be Authorized by Governing Documents

-⚠️ Request a copy of the adopted fine schedule in writing.
-A fine amount inconsistent with the schedule is challengeable under the CICAA.
+⚠️ Request the adopted fine schedule in writing.
+A fine at an amount not listed, or for a violation not in the CC&Rs, is challengeable under the CICAA.

 What to Do Right Now if You Got an Illinois HOA Fine